 In the early months of each year, when the vegetation has died back and before birds and other wildlife start to nest and breed, FrANC members undertake several systematic clean-ups and maintenance of the New Cut riverbanks.

-Bristol City Council (BCC) supports the clean-ups; they have supplied some of the litter pickers used and provide the bags as well as removing the small mountain of rubbish bags and collected debris the following day.
+Bristol City Council (BCC) supports the clean-ups; they have supplied some of the litter pickers used and provide the bags as well as removing the small mountain of full rubbish bags and collected debris the following day.